lawsmd/Rock-Castle-Construction-Company/README.md

 }
 ```

 Thanks to this, I could calculate total Revenue and Expenses using simple arithmetic around the aliases.
-While these new totaled aliases could not be resued for the final et calculation, it's still much simpler than adding the SUM of 8 sub-queries.
+While these new totaled aliases could not be reused for the final net calculation, it's still much simpler than adding the SUM of 8 sub-queries.

 ---
 ### ***Profit and Loss By Customer***